Saturday, September 30, 2017

 SAMORY AND THE SENUFO JUDAS

-TEXTILE TRADER, SLAVE RAIDER AND CONQUEROR,
+SAMORY, TEXTILE TRADER, SLAVE RAIDER AND CONQUEROR

-(in 1894-98)
+(In 1894-98)

 They have neither the elevation of ideas nor the education of the Dyula, but having opened their arms and land to Samory, have profited from the victor's friendship to exploit the Senufo, toward whom they display an arrogance and a despotism that the Dyula ignore."

--- Abidjan archives, bold added
+-- Abidjan archives

-who grows millet for a market
+Among them is Pelegayan, who grows millet for a new market

 on the conqueror's route